konfuzio-ai/konfuzio-sdk/docs/web/normalization_documentation (5).md

 ### 5. Known Issues

-1) Limitations to other languages besides german:
+1) Limitations to other languages besides german: Konfuzio is optimized for the german language.
+It may partly support english expressions, but is limited in usage in english.

-2) Limitations to case sensitivity of boolean values:
+2) Limitations to case sensitivity of boolean values: Classifying certain expressions as true or false values is based on pre-specified expressions.
+Thus, it is limited to these expressions when normalizing the inputs.